bennymeg/nx-electron/README.md

 npx create-nx-workspace@16
 ```

+Make sure to select Integrated monorepo as a project style, and Webpack as a bundler.
 You should also create a frontend project in you workspace (in any nx supported framework you like) for you electron app.

 ## Installation